Skip to content

 OptionDescription

---vpn VPNSetup an OpenVPN connection at the container creation (example: --vpn /home/user/vpn/conf.ovpn)
+--vpn VPNSetup an OpenVPN or WireGuard connection at the container creation (examples: --vpn /home/user/openvpn/conf.ovpn, --vpn /home/user/wireguard.conf)

---vpn-auth VPN_AUTHEnter the credentials with a file (first line: username, second line: password) to establish the VPN connection automatically (example: --vpn-auth /home/user/vpn/auth.txt)
+--vpn-auth VPN_AUTHEnter the credentials with a file (first line: username, second line: password) to establish the VPN connection automatically (example: --vpn-auth /home/user/openvpn/auth.txt)

 IMPORTANT